cyr021/CV/README.md

 ![Yanrong Cai](11.jpg)
 ## EDUCATION
 2016-Present
-- Candidate for Master of Surgery (Orthopedics)
+- Candidate for Master of Medicine in Surgery (Orthopedics)
   - Tongji University School of Medicine

 2011-2016
-- Bachelor of Medicine
+- Bachelor of Medicine in Clinical Medicine
-  - Hunan University of Chinese Medicine
+  - Hunan University of Chinese Medicine (HUCM)

 ## PUBLICATIONS & PATENTS
 - **Cai, Y.**, Guo, L., Shen, H., An, X., Jiang, H., Ji, F., & Niu, Y. Degradability, bioactivity, and osteogenesis of biocomposite scaffolds of lithium-containing mesoporous bioglass and mPEG-PLGA-b-PLL copolymer.
 International journal of nanomedicine.
 2015, 10, 4125-4136.